-Join Robbie Carman for an in-depth discussion in this video Final Cut Server terminology, part of Final Cut Server 1.5 Getting Started.
+Join Robbie Carman for an in-depth discussion in this video Final Cut Server terminology, part of Learning Final Cut Server 1.5.

 Like most applications, Final Cut Server has its own terminology for what things are called…and in this movie we'll explore some key terms.…Let's start out talking about some physical terms related to Final Cut Server.…By physical I mean actual pieces of hardware or equipment.…Of course, this is not an exhaustive list, but rather some key components of a…Final Cut Server setup.…So the first thing is the Final Cut Server.…This refers to the computer running the Final Cut Server software.…This computer serves as the center of any Final Cut Server setup.…

 A client is any computer run in the Final Cut Server client application, which…accesses the Final Cut Server.…A client computer running the client application is how users access Final Cut Server.…A network refers to the environment in which a client communicates with…the Final Cut Server.…You probably used Ethernet cables before to connect your computer to a network.…So in the case of Final Cut Server, Ethernet refers to the cabling and…connections that a client uses to communicate with the Final Cut Server.…

 - Understanding how Final Cut Server works

 - Using watchers and scans to automatically add assets to Final Cut Server